beelleau/gasmask/README.md

 The above notations are all identical.
 CIDR notation commonly has a slash ("/") in front of it, but gasmask can accept CIDR values with or without a slash.

-To use gasmask in its second mode, invoke `gasmask` with any IP address within the subnet, followed by a slash ("/"), followed by the subnet mask in any format.
+To use gasmask in its second mode, invoke `gasmask` with any valid IP address, followed by a slash ("/"), followed by the subnet mask in any format.
 Be sure to not include any spaces in this string.

-gasmask will echo back all information from the first mode, and additionally the network address, broadcast address, and first+last usable IP addresses.
+Gasmask will echo back all information from the first mode, and additionally the network address, broadcast address, and first+last usable IP addresses.

-(gasmask assumes that the broadcast address is the highest address in the subnet, which is the most common configuration.)
+(`gasmask` assumes that the broadcast address is the highest address in the subnet, which is the most common configuration.)

 ## Examples